nirajvnec/dev-finder/README.md

+I haven’t had a chance to analyze these defects yet, as I believe they were previously assigned to Nancy.
+To be honest, I’m not fully aware of the background or current status at this point.

 Hi Ram,

 I've added the script for the QA environment as well — it's highlighted in yellow for easy reference.